-The final exam will be delivered online via the Quizzes tool.
-The exam is 2 hours in length and will be held on [enter date].
+The final exam will be delivered via the Quizzes tool.
+The exam is 2 hours in length.
+The date of the exam is set by the registrar.

-To accommodate students who may be located in various time zones, the exam will be available beginning at [enter time] until [enter time].
-Eastern Time (ET).
+To accommodate students who may be located in various time zones, the exam will be available beginning at 7:00pm until 8:00pm Eastern Time (ET).
 You can enter the exam at any point during this window of time but will only have 2 hours to complete it from when you start writing.
-For example, if you start writing the exam by [enter time]., you will have until [enter time] to complete it.
-After [enter time] ET you will no longer be able to enter the exam environment.
+For example, if you start writing the exam by 7:30pm you will have until 9:30pm to complete it.
+After 8:00pm ET you will no longer be able to enter the exam environment.